l-monninger/terraform-google-nomad/README.md

 This code is released under the Apache 2.0 License.
 Please see [LICENSE](https://github.com/hashicorp/terraform-google-nomad/tree/master/LICENSE) and [NOTICE](https://github.com/hashicorp/terraform-aws-nomad/tree/master/NOTICE) for more details.

 Copyright &copy; 2017 [Gruntwork](https://gruntwork.io/?ref=gcp_nomad_repo), Inc.

+## This being maintained for personal use by Liam Monninger